noaione/yuusha-shoukan-ln/sources/v07/chapter6.md

 Hmmm.
 Looking at them like this, I feel like Anima is pretty attached to her position of being the Chief Retainer.
 I guess it’s partly because she was able to get over something that happened yesterday, but I’m somewhat relieved.
-W- Well, putting that aside, it’s going to be a long sermon at this point...
+W-Well, putting that aside, it’s going to be a long sermon at this point...
 I think it’s a problem that they got into a fight, but I feel thankful to Eta and Theta since they were fighting for my sake, so I’ll give them a little help.